Soumojeet2910P/Demo-repository/README.md

 # Demo-repository
-This is just a demo repository
+This is just a demo repository to begin with.